 Comfort & Fit

-Oh boy…can we gloat about the coziness of this fabric for a second?
+Oh boy…can we celebrate the coziness of this fabric for a second?
 The Smartwool ¼ Zip is a go-to for everyday adventures.
 We like to wear it everywhere, though its best place is in the backcountry.
-The Merino Wool that Smartwool uses is super comfortable and soft.
+The merino wool that Smartwool uses is super comfortable and soft.
 It doesn't itch, even when wearing it against the skin for days on end.
 It doesn't get smelly and seems to dry super quickly.
 Also, it stretches just enough for a fit that every one of our testers loves.

 We tested fit with a variety of testers from short to tall.
 This particular piece features a medium fit, with the hem coming down just past the hips.
 The arms are long enough for all body types, and size is true to fit.
 Since the fabric stretches, it doesn't confine through the shoulders or the bust.